rbisdorff/Digraph3/docSphinx/tutorial.rst

-Deciding which students, based on the grades obtained in a number of examinations, validate or not their academic studies, is the genuine decision practice of universities and academies.
+Deciding which students, based on the grades obtained in a number of examinations, validate or not their academic studies, is the common decision practice of universities and academies.
 To thouroughly study these kind of decision problems, we provide a corresponding performance tableau model, called **RandomAcademicPerformanceTableau**, which gathers grades